Report: Kobe Bryant pilot may have been disoriented in fog

 Ara Zobayan radioed to air traffic controllers that he was climbing to 4,000 feet (1,220 meters) to get above clouds on Jan.
 26 when, in fact, the helicopter was plunging toward a hillside where it crashed northwest of Los Angeles.

-The report by the National Transportation Safety Board said Zobayan may have “misperceived” the pitch of the aircraft, which can happen when a pilot becomes disoriented in low visibility.
+The report by the National Transportation Safety Board said Zobayan may have “misperceived” the angles at which he was descending and banking, which can happen when a pilot becomes disoriented in low visibility.

+“Calculated apparent angles at this time show that the pilot could have misperceived both pitch and roll angles,” one report stated.
+"During the final descent the pilot, responding to (air traffic control), stated that they were ‘climbing to four thousand.’”

-Experts have said the path of the flight indicated Zobayan was disoriented.
+Experts said shortly after the crash that the path of the flight indicated Zobayan was disoriented.

 The 1,700 pages of reports do not offer a conclusion of what caused the crash but compile factual reports.
 A final report on the cause is due later.